Pet Parvo

 Outdoors

 Remove all feces from your yard and dispose of the bags.
-Spray each area where the feces was deposited with the diluted bleach and water mixture.
-Unfortunately, the bleach solution will kill any plants or grass that it comes into contact with, however, bleach is the only disinfectant that can guarantee that the virus will be killed.
+Spray each area where the deposited stools are with the diluted bleach and water mixture.
+Unfortunately, the bleach solution will kill any plants or grass that comes into contact with it.
+However, bleach is the only disinfectant that can guarantee that the virus will disappear.

 Pets and Bleach

-It can be helpful to retrace your dog’s steps in order to determine where the initial exposure took place, and if your dog has contaminated other areas.
-Keep in mind, recovered animals can continue to excrete Parvo in their waste for several weeks.
-Keep disinfecting areas with bleach where your dog has gone to the bathroom in order to protect other animals from contracting the disease.
+It can be helpful to retrace your dog’s steps to determine where the initial exposure took place and if your dog has contaminated other areas.
+Keep in mind that recovered animals can continue to excrete Parvo in their waste for several weeks.
+Keep disinfecting areas with bleach where your dog has gone to protect other animals from contracting the disease.

-In addition to cleaning up after your pet, it is also important to clean and disinfect areas that you yourself have touched.
-The disease can be transferred from your hands and shoes, just as easily as it is transferred from your dog.
-We suggest the products KennelSol Bleach, ProVetLogic Pet Spray, or Rescue One-Step for disinfecting and sanitizing hard surfaces.
+In addition to cleaning up after your pet, it is also crucial to clean and disinfect areas that you have touched.
+You can unconsciously transfer the virus to various places through your hands and shoes.
+We suggest that you should use the products KennelSol Bleach, ProVetLogic Pet Spray, or Rescue One-Step for disinfecting and sanitizing hard surfaces.

-The typical vaccine combination is Distemper, Hepatitis, Leptospira, Parainfluenza and Parvovirus (DHLPP).
-The first shot is given to a puppy as young as six weeks old, and is then administered in two to four week intervals.
-There are typically three shots total, and then a booster shot is administered one year later and then again every three years.
+The typical vaccine combination is Distemper, Hepatitis, Leptospira, Parainfluenza, and Parvovirus (DHLPP).
+Veterinarians will give the first shot to 6-week old puppies and will administer it in 3-week intervals.
+Usually, there are three shots in total, and then a booster shot is administered after they reach their first year of age.
+After that, these dogs will continuously receive boosters once every year.

-Parvovirus can be contracted at any time of the year, however it is more common to be passed around in the Spring.
-After the snow melts and the cold temperatures warm up, more dogs are out for walks and are playing at the dog park, which means there are more opportunities for the disease to spread.
+You can contract Parvovirus at any time of the year.
+However, it is more common to be present in the Spring.
+After the snow melts and the cold temperatures warm up, more dogs are out for walks and are playing at the dog park.
+In that case, there are more opportunities for the disease to spread.
 While Parvo can survive cold temperatures, it thrives in temperate climates.

 Other Frequently Asked Questions